Estimated reading time: 8 minutes

 - Their sense of entitlement.

-Some Generation Alpha individuals may be more comfortable resolving conflicts through online discussion forums or social media groups.
-Others may take the “escalate to violence” approach, resorting to a physical altercation when disagreements sour.
-And some still might stay silent altogether to maintain harmony in their social circle.
+Some Generation Alpha individuals can be more comfortable resolving conflicts through online discussion forums or social media groups.
+Others can take the “escalate to violence” approach, resorting to a physical altercation when disagreements sour.
+And some still stay silent altogether to maintain harmony in their social circle.

 All in all, Generation Alpha is likely to be highly competitive and aggressive when achieving its goals.
 It can result in conflicts with other members of their generation and older generations who may feel threatened by their rise to power.